wolcn/flux-demo/README.md

 ## Multi-tenancy

 Seems to work; when I check in changes that would result in changes being applied outside of a tenant's specified namespace, nothing happens.
-To be investigated further.
+Needs to be investigated further though.